-(same as BME 343)

-(with design hour)

-(fall semester) Prerequisite: MEC 251
+(same as BME 343) (with design hour) (fall semester) Prerequisite: MEC 251 Comprehensive study of structure, function a

 Comprehensive study of structure, function and mechanical properties of biological soft and hard tissues.
 Topics include joint and tissue mechanics, analysis of tissue remodeling, fatigue and fracture resistance, and mechanical properties of skeletal tissue.